BearyNatural/SkillsJournal/ECS_Fargate_CWMetrics/README.md

 # Proof of Concept: CloudWatch Alarms Utilizing Math Metrics to Optimize AutoScaling Efficiency!
-by :dancing_duck: Kaylene Howe :sunflower:
+by :sunflower: Kaylene Howe :dancing_duck:

+---

 ## Terraform Scripted:
 In the dynamic realm of cloud infrastructure management, CloudWatch alarms play a crucial role in maintaining efficient and cost-effective operations.
 Recently, there was a case where a CloudWatch alarm became stuck in an alarm state, while this didn't impact the performance of an ECS cluster it was annoying to the client.